 As a parent of an incoming Marquette student, you most likely have heard about the culture of drinking on campus from your student, and/or from Marquette University directly.
-It is a topic that we engage parents in at Family Orientation each fall, via Next Step in the fall and through AlcoholEdu for Parents.
+It is a topic that we engage parents in at Family Orientation each fall and through AlcoholEdu for Parents.
 Marquette University certainly is not alone in experiencing challenges related to college students’ high-risk drinking.
 We recognize that it is a problem with wide implications for our community, and the University has dedicated considerable resources to addressing high-risk drinking, and supporting students who choose not to drink or drink in responsible ways.

 Each summer, newfirst-year students are required to complete two online courses: AlcoholEdu, an educational tool regarding alcohol use and Haven, an educational tool regarding sexual assault in the collegiate setting.
 New students are also required to attend a program during Orientation that addresses the alcohol culture at Marquette.
 There are a variety of entertainment and social options both on and off campus for students who do not drink, or who drink in moderate or low-risk ways.
 Marquette University currently has over 250 student organizations and dozens of Late Night Marquette activities that do not include alcohol.
 In addition, many students take advantage of the vibrant arts, music, and social scene in the city of Milwaukee.

 Most parents underestimate the power of their influence over their students’ behavior while in college.
 National studies have shown that parents have a key influence on how often their students engage in risky behavior, including alcohol use.
 In fact, in many instances, parents have a greater influence on their students’ behavior than the University can have.